Virtuant/hadoop-admin-2019/docs/understanding-block-storage.md

 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo" />
 <h4>1.
 Put the File into HDFS</h4>

-1\.
 If not already done, open a Terminal.

-2\.
-Use less to view the contents of the `stocks.csv` file.
-Press `q` when you are finished to exit less.
+Use less (or more) to view the contents of the `stocks.csv` file.
+Press `q` when you are finished to exit.

 ```
 less stocks.csv
 ```

-4\.
 Try putting the file into HDFS with a block size of 30 bytes:

 ```
 hdfs dfs -D dfs.blocksize=30 -put stocks.csv